eshajulka/BC-COMS-1016.github.io/policies.md

   - If possible, keep your camera on during class sessions

 ### Homework and Projects
 Homework assignments are a required part of the course.
-They will be released on Mondays and Thursdays, and due on Thursdays and Sundays.
+Homeworks will be released at the latest Thursday evenings and will be due the following Thursday.
 Each student must submit each homework independently, but you are encouraged to discuss problems with other students and course staff.

 Data science is about analyzing real-world data sets, and so a series of projects involving real data are a required part of the course.
 On each project, you may work with a single partner.
 Both partners will receive the same score.

 #### Late days
-To account for issues that arise in these uncertain times, each student has **~~10~~ 15 late** days for the homeworks and projects.
+To account for issues that arise in these uncertain times, each student has **15 late** days for the homeworks and projects.
 However, you can only use at most **2 late** days per assignment.

 ### Labs
-There are two labs a week.
+There are weekly labs.
-The M/T labs will be due at Wednesday night (11:59pm) and the W/R labs will be due at Friday night (11:59pm).
+We encourage you to submit the lab after attending your lab section but the lab will be due the following Monday night.

-~~There are no late day for the labs~~ Late days can now be used for the labs.
+Late days can now be used for the labs.

 #### Dropped Homeworks and Labs
-To account for issues that arise in these uncertain times, we will drop your lowest **two** homeworks and labs.
+To account for issues that arise in these uncertain times, we will drop your lowest homework and and lowest lab.

 ### Barnard Student Honor Code
 Approved by the student body in 1912 and updated in 2016, the Code states: